-Premium: the payment agreed to be paid by the policy owner in return for coverage from an insurance provider.
+The payment agreed to be paid by the policy owner in return for coverage from an insurance provider.
 The premium charged reflects the risk of the policy owner to the insurance provider.

-Beneficiary: the person named by the policy owner to receive the proceeds from the insurance policy once the policy owner is deceased.
+The person named by the policy owner to receive the proceeds from the insurance policy once the policy owner is deceased.

-Evidence of Insurability: proof of your health, and finances or job, to help the insurer determine your risk.
+Proof of your health, and finances or job, to help the insurer determine your risk.

-Life expectancy: the probability of someone living to a certain age based on specific mortality tables.
+The probability of someone living to a certain age based on specific mortality tables.
 Calculating life expectancy is the first step to determining the true cost of life insurance and is reflected in the basic premium.

-Policyowner: the individual that enters into an agreement with an insurance company for a life insurance policy.
+The individual that enters into an agreement with an insurance company for a life insurance policy.

 Life insurance is much like any other insurance policy.
 In essence, you enter into an agreement with an insurance provider for coverage in exchange for a payment or premium every month, quarter, or year.
 While auto insurance covers you in case, you get in an accident and health insurance covers your medical expenses if you go to the hospital, life insurance will provide your beneficiaries with a lump-sum payment in the event of your death.